SAMexpert logo

 You may not simply replicate what they do on-premises in a shared, multi-tenant environment.
 You may not discount "non-production" workloads the same way it is done on-premises.

-Sadly, we often see it when a SPLA compliance audit finds that some virtual machines weren't appropriately reported through SPLA because the provider considered them to be using Microsoft Developer Network licenses.
+Sadly, we often see it when a SPLA compliance audit finds that some virtual machines weren't appropriately reported through SPLA because the provider considered them using Microsoft Developer Network licenses.

 Your dev/test in SPLA is chargeable as a production workload.